 - Transfer the cake to a wire rack and cool completely before frosting.

-Note: I have only made this cake using a 4×4 inch round cake pan.
+Note: I have only made this cake using a 4×4 inch round cake pan and cannot speak to other sized pans.
 For information about cake pan conversion and baking times, please click here.

 Whipped Coconut Cream